What You’ll Learn 💾

 File extension: Choose between *.dxd and *.dxz.

-File directory: Name of the directory where the exported file is to be saved.
-Select with a double click from the drop-down list.
+File directory: The directory where the exported file will be saved.
+Select it with a double-click from the drop-down list.

-Existing files: List of existing files that are the same type in the selected category.
+Existing files: A list of existing files of the same type in the selected directory.

 Export to clipboard

-Export data to a desktop clipboard (or copy data to clipboard) allows pasting the data into another running application.
+Exporting data to the desktop clipboard (or copying data to the clipboard) allows you to paste the data into another running application.

-With this option, you can select channels that you want to export from the displayed channel list (at the bottom of the window).
+With this option, you can select the channels you want to export from the displayed channel list at the bottom of the window.

 Export to FlexPro and MS Excel